Sbozzolo/kuibit/docs/grid_data.rst

 with :math:`\Delta v` being the volume of a cell.

-:py:class:`~.UniformGridData` can be derived along a direction with :py:meth:`~.grid_data.UnfiromGridData.partial_derived`, or the gradient can be calculated with meth:`~.grid_data.UnfiromGridData.gradient`.
-In both cases, the order of the derivative can be specified.
-The derivative are numerical with finite difference.
+:py:class:`~.UniformGridData` can be derived along a direction with :py:meth:`~.grid_data.UnfiromGridData.partial_derived`, or the gradient can be :py:calculated with meth:`~.grid_data.UnfiromGridData.gradient`.
+In both cases, :py:the order of the derivative can be specified.
+The derivative are numerical :py:with finite difference.
 Derivative are second order accurate everywhere.

 A convenient function is :py:meth:`~.sample_function`.
 This takes a multivariate function (e.g., :math:`sin(x + y)`) and returns a :py:class:`~.UniformGridData`